urbanvikingr/content/content/reference/api/relay-api/subscriptions/generated-subscriptions.md

 # Subscriptions

-Currently, the Relay API does not contain generated subscriptions.
-If you need GraphQL subscriptions in your application, refer to [subscriptions in the Simple API](aip7oojeiv).
+Currently, the Relay API does not directly contain generated subscriptions.

+One approach is to [manually prepare the Relay Schema](https://www.graph.cool/forum/t/relay-modern-subscriptions/420) to include the required subscription types in the Relay Schema.
+Or check the [subscriptions in the Simple API](aip7oojeiv).